schlueterj/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

-TidyData (180 obs. of 88 variables) is created by sumarizing TidyData_1 taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+TidyData (180 obs. of 88 variables) is created by summarizing TidyData_1 taking the means of each variable for each activity and each subject, after groupped by subject and activity.

 Export TidyData into TidyData.txt file.